 CDC Communication Resources

 Community Outreach Coronavirus: What Every Person Needs to Know

 "Educating, Empowering, Equipping our Neighborhoods and Community

-Here at Face, (Freedom Advocated Celebrating Ex-Offenders Inc. along with our community partner Emerge Baltimore Inc. management team we understand the safety and well-being of our employees, customers, and communities has always been our top priority.
+Here at Face, (Freedom Advocated Celebrating Ex-Offenders Inc. along with our community partners team we understand the safety and well-being of our employees, customers, and communities have always been our top priority.
 This commitment guides us as we now face the COVID-19 national emergency.